jdiaz2001/terraform-s3-project/README.md

 # Terraform S3 Project

-This project is a Terraform configuration for provisioning and managing an Amazon S3 bucket.
-It is designed to demonstrate infrastructure as code (IaC) principles and provide a reusable template for S3 bucket creation.
+This project is a Terraform configuration.
+It sets up a secure and scalable static website hosting architecture using AWS services.
+It is designed to demonstrate infrastructure as code (IaC) principles and provide a reusable template for Static Website.

 ## Features
+### Amazon S3 – Static Website Hosting
+- Stores static files like `index.html` and `error.html`.
+- Configured with **static website hosting** enabled.
+- **Public access is blocked** to prevent direct access to the S3 URL.
+- Acts as the **origin** for CloudFront using **Origin Access Control (OAC)**.

+### Amazon CloudFront – Content Delivery Network
-- Create an S3 bucket as static website,
+- Serves content from the S3 bucket globally with low latency.
-- The bucket will be the origin for cloudFront.
-- Optional public access block configuration.
-- Supports tagging for resource identification.
+- Custom domain (e.g., `www.example.com`) integrated using **ACM SSL certificate**.
+- Enforces **HTTPS via redirect**.
+- **Origin Access Control** restricts direct S3 access, allowing only CloudFront.

+### AWS WAF – Web Application Firewall
+- Protects the CloudFront distribution.
+- Blocks malicious traffic and common web exploits.
+- Can be configured with AWS Managed Rules or custom rule sets.

+### Amazon CloudWatch – Monitoring & Alerts
+- Monitors:
+  - **4xx / 5xx error rates**
+  - **Cache hit rate**
+  - **Origin latency**

+### AWS Certificate Manager (ACM)
+- Manages and provisions **SSL/TLS certificates** for the custom domain.
+- Fully integrated with CloudFront for secure HTTPS delivery.
+- Uses **SNI-only** and modern TLS settings (`TLSv1.2_2021`).

+## Benefits
+- Fully serverless, no backend infrastructure to manage.
+- Fast global delivery using CloudFront.
+- Secured via HTTPS and WAF.
+- Real-time monitoring and alerts with CloudWatch.

 ## Prerequisites

-- AWS CLI installed and configured with appropriate credentials.
+- `AWS CLI Installed:` Ensure the AWS CLI is installed on your local machine.
-- An AWS account with permissions to create S3 buckets.
+- `AWS IAM Identity Center (SSO):` We'll use AWS IAM Identity Center to provision access for our user.
+- `SSO Authentication:` The user will authenticate via SSO into the target AWS account where resources will be deployed.

 ## Architecture Diagram